Christianity in Lebanon: Churches and monasteries in Lebanon

 The head of the Maronite Church is the Maronite Patriarch of Antioch, who is elected by the bishops of the Maronite church and now resides in Bkerké, north of Beirut (but in the northern town of Dimane during the summer months).
 The current Patriarch (from 2011) is Mar Bechara Boutros al-Rahi.
-When a new patriarch is elected and enthroned, he requests ecclesiastic communion from the Pope, thus maintaining the Catholic Church communion.
+When a new patriarch is elected and enthroned, he requests ecclesiastic communion from the Pope, thus maintaining communion within the Catholic Church.
 Patriarchs may also be accorded the status of cardinals, in the rank of cardinal-bishops.
-They share with other Catholics the same doctrine, but Maronites retain their liturgy and hierarchy.
-Strictly speaking, the Maronite church belongs to the Antiochene Tradition and is a West Syro-Antiochene Rite.
-Syriac is the liturgical language, instead of Latin.
-Nevertheless, they are considered, by the Syro-Malabar Church, to be among the most Latinized of the Eastern Catholic Churches.

 The Seat of the Maronite Catholic Church is in Bkerké.
-Monasteries in Lebanon are run by both the Maronite and Orthodox Church.
+Monasteries in Lebanon are run by both the Maronite and Orthodox churches.
 The Holy Monastery of Saint George in Deir El Harf and Saint John the Baptist Monastery in Douma both date back to the 5th century.
 The Balamand Monastery in Tripoli is a very prominent Orthodox monastery that has a seminary and a university associated with it.